 Then there are those that result in significant, lasting harm or even a loss of life.
 These can come about from two smaller vehicles colliding, but they can also be the result of a car or truck coming into contact with an 18 wheeler.
 When that occurs, the potential for serious damage is much higher, simply due to the size and weight of the 18 wheeler and the risk it can pose to smaller vehicles.

-In the United States, there were 411,000 crashes that involved large trucks in 2014, according to the Federal Motor Carrier Safety Administration.
+In the United States, there were 411,000 truck accidents in 2014, according to the Federal Motor Carrier Safety Administration.
 While that may not seem like many considering the number of vehicles traveling the roadways, every accident is one too many for the people who are involved in it.

 Whether it comes from careless driving or something unavoidable happens right in front of them, getting into an accident can be very difficult to deal with for those who are a part of these collisions.
 The damage to the vehicle and the people inside can be serious, especially when a large truck is involved.